DanielLandonJr/CodeLouisvilleFEWD_FinalProject/readMe.md

 This is the final project needed to complete the Code Louisville course.
 The landing page will contain all of the ["requirements"](https://github.com/CodeLouisville/Student-Resources/wiki/Front-End-Web-Development-Project-Requirements) necessary for project to be considered complete (based on requirements docs link above).

-- I will continue to develop other projects and include them with this project as seperate pages.
+- I will continue to develop other applications and include them with this project as seperate pages.
 Extra stuff to show my ***kung-fu*** is strong.
 - .nomedia files were included in all folders (make sure empty folders were included in repo).
 - Things to look for
   - ES6 Modules used throughout JavaScript.
   - Node-SASS used in development.
+  - Used AJAX to load Applications dynamically once main index.html was loaded.
   - Avoided using external libraries when possible.
 This is a demonstration of skill.
   - FireBase used for language localization.
   - API call to WeatherUnderground.